Licensing

 Houses in Multiple Occupation

-With increasing frequency, members of the team are receiving instructions to advise and represent landlords and local authorities in respect of applications to the Residential Property First Tier Tribunal relating to Licensing of Houses in Multiple Occupation (HMOs).
+With increasing frequency, members of the team are receiving instructions to advise and represent landlords and local authorities in respect of applications to the Residential Property First Tier Tribunal relating to the Licensing of Houses in Multiple Occupation (HMOs).
 Additionally, we have experience of prosecuting and defending enforcement actions pursued against landlords in the criminal courts for operating HMOs without licences and for alleged breaches of notices or orders.

 Chambers has extensive experience in dealing with a wide range of licensing matters including premises, alcohol and entertainment licensing, gambling, vehicle and vehicle operators, sexual entertainment venues, taxi licensing, firearms, houses in multiple occupation and the security industry.